Dr. Gussie M. Ware Memorial Scholarship

 - Be a graduating high school senior or GED recipient starting post-secondary education for the first time;

 - Have a current GPA of at least 2.5/4.0; and

 - Have a permanent address in Winnebago County OR is a relative of Dr. Gussie M. Ware.

 Gussie Mae Ware was the 13th child born to Edward and Ida Ware in Kingston (Shreveport), Louisiana.
 She was a graduate of Tuskegee University, Tuskegee, Alabama; the University of Chicago, Chicago, Illinois; and Northern Illinois University, DeKalb, Illinois, where she earned her Doctorate in Early Childhood Education.

-During her years at Tuskegee, Gussie recalled that scholastic financial help for young women was almost non-existent, so she chose to assist African-American young women in their quest for higher education by setting up a scholarship fund through the Community Foundation of Northern Illinois and the Rockford Association for Minority Management (RAMM).
+During her years at Tuskegee, Gussie recalled that scholastic financial help for young women was almost non-existent, so she chose to assist young Black women in their quest for higher education by setting up a scholarship fund through the Community Foundation of Northern Illinois and the Rockford Association for Minority Management (RAMM).